Are you taking Flomax or Tamsulosin (tamsulosin hydrochloride), or thinking about taking them or a similar prescription drug for your prostate?

 A clinical study at the Copenhagen University Hospital Herlev showed that men with BPH have an increased risk of developing and dying from prostate cancer.

-Data was examined from five national registries and found that in a total of just over three million Scandinavian men, there were just over 50,000 diagnosed with prostate cancer and 25,000 fatalities due to prostate cancer.
+Data were examined from five national registries and found that in a total of just over three million Scandinavian men, there were just over 50,000 diagnosed with prostate cancer and 25,000 fatalities due to prostate cancer.

 The study also found that over twenty-seven years, BPH was associated with a two to three-fold increased risk of men developing prostate cancer.